What is EIS, VCT or SEIS?

 The condition has two parts: whether the company has objectives to grow and develop over the long-term (which broadly mirrors an existing test with the schemes); and whether there is a significant risk that there could be a loss of capital to the investor of an amount greater than the net return.
 The condition requires all relevant factors about the investment to be considered in the round.

-In Autumn Statement 2023, it was announced that the government will legislate to extend the existing sunset clauses for the EIS and VCT from 6 April 2025 to 6 April 2035.
+In Autumn Statement 2023, it was announced that the government would legislate to extend the existing sunset clauses for the EIS and VCT from 6 April 2025 to 6 April 2035.
+Autumn Budget 2024 confirmed that both EIS and VCT schemes are extended to 2035.